booksaw/Gui-API/README.md

 # Gui-API

-This API is used to create GUIs quickly in minecraft, spigot.
+This API is used to create GUIs quickly in Minecraft, spigot.

 ## Getting Started

-Download GUI-API from spigot: and install on a minecraft 1.12 server.
+Download GUI-API from spigot: and install on a Minecraft 1.12 server.
 Next you can start coding with it by building a path to the jar file, just like you do with spigot-(version).jar

 ### Prerequisites

 Only requirements are spigot, tested versions include: 1.12.

-### Creating a Gui
+### Creating a GUI

-#### The Gui class
+#### The GUI class

 Extend the GUI class